 The general idea for sizing a relief valve is to determine the minimum area required such that the mass flow through the valve equals the mass flow required for the governing release case via the relationAPI 520, equation B.5

-\[W = K A G\]where $W$ is the mass flow-rate, $K$ is a capacity correction, $A$ is the flow area, and $G$ the theoretical (friction-less) mass flux through the valve.
+\[W = K A G\]where $W$ is the required mass flow-rate, $K$ is a capacity correction, $A$ is the theoretical flow area, and $G$ the frictionless) mass flux through the valve.
 Valves are sized based on the theoretical flow area.

 The general process is as follows: